OBJECTIVE OF SCREW YOUR NEIGHBOR: The objective of Screw Your Neighbor is to not have the lowest ranking card at the end of each round.

 The ranking for Screw Your Neighbor is close to standard.
 The only exception is that Ace is low and King is high.
 The ranking of cards goes as follows: King (high), Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace (low).

-The player left of the dealer will start the round by deciding if they wish to trade with the player on their left or keep their card.
+The player left of the dealer will start the round by deciding if they wish to switch cards with the player on their left or keep their card.
 If they wish to trade, they will switch with the player to their left and then it will be the next players turn to switch.
 This continues around until it’s the dealers turn.

 The only reason a person could not trade is if the player to their left has a face-up king.
 In this case that players turn is skipped and it resumes with the player left of the king holding player.